wchargin/lc3/README.md

 **Note** that this project doesn't currently have a live site, because it's not production-ready.
 Please continue to use the old simulator for now, or, if you really want to, clone this repository, then `npm install` and `npm start`.

+## Contributing

+Anyone can contribute!
+Please see the [contributors' guide](CONTRIBUTING.md) for more information.

 ## License

 MIT